msavin/Fetcher/README.md

 # Package Goals

  - Create a clean and simple API for working with static data
- - Plug into Meteor Publications for permissions/etc
+ - Plug into publications for permissions, etc
- - Only publish changes in data instead of entire dataset (similar to MergeBox)
+ - Maybe only publish changes in data instead of entire dataset (similar to MergeBox)
  - Make it easy to switch from Fetcher to a real-time subscription
  - Keep track of when data was last updated